MaraEliana/Diversified-Answer-Generation-QA-System/README.md

     - Added custom identifier for each document (url + chunk id).
     - I keep track of the domains from which the URLs come (helpful for the final presentation).
     - Used crawl4ai for scraping the content of non_pdfs.
+    - Analysed pdf urls and determined that MarkItDown seems a good fit given that most pdfs have tabular data.
+    - Indexed all non-pdf documents.
 - RAG pipeline:
 - Evaluation:
     - Looked into alpha-NDCG.
 Cannot implement it without further discussions.